-I really enjoyed grilling these kebabs out on our balcony, and wanted to share this old family recipe with you.
-I feel so fortunate to have an outdoor space right now, and we’ve been spending evenings out on our balcony doing the NYT crossword and reading.
-I most recently read (and loved) both of Sally Rooney’s books, and this week I’m reading Americanah and Magic for Liars, and am enjoying both.
+I really enjoyed making these grilled kebabs out on our balcony, and wanted to share this old lula kebab family recipe with you.
+We have an outdoor space, which I feel so fortunate for.
+We’ve been spending evenings out on our balcony doing the NYT crossword and reading.
+I most recently read Sally Rooney’s two books, and this week I’m reading Americanah and Magic for Liars.

-I can feel my blood pressure slowly rising all day long, but watching the sun set at the end of the day (albeit, absentmindedly + very peripherally, because I am not a sunset-gazing kind of lady) and enjoying time with Simon makes everything feel alright for a few moments, and I’m trying to find ways to experience that calm more throughout the day.
+I can feel my blood pressure slowly rising all day long as I read the news.
+But watching the sun set at the end of the day and enjoying time with Simon makes everything feel alright for a few moments.
+I’m just trying to find ways to experience that calm more throughout the day.
 I feel really lucky to be able to work from home, to keep myself and my community safe.
 I hope we’ll all keep working extra hard to keep our distance and to pitch in when we can, and that those of us who have the privilege of working from home don’t forget about those who don’t.

 Social distancing has been an opportunity for me to recommit myself to some of the things I always intend to do, but don’t really make enough effort for normally.
 Last week, I wrote a bit about reducing food waste, which starts with carefully storing your ingredients—I’ve always been pretty good about it, but have let things slide a little too much over the last year or two.
-But now that I’m only going to the store once every week or two, there is no way I’m making any extra trips for one or two ingredients, so I’ve been more careful about using absolutely everything in my fridge and pantry.
+But now I’m only going to the store once every week or two.
+So I’ve been more careful about using absolutely everything in my fridge and pantry.

-Another thing I’m recommitting myself to is making sure I don’t overdo it with the meat, which is in short supply.
-I’ve always tried to cut back on the amount of meat I consume for environmental reasons, but now that freezer space is short, I’m realizing that I easily could’ve been doing more all along.
-It’s probably weird to bring up this point preceding a recipe that’s literally just 99% meat, but even when you’re cooking a meaty thing, there are some easy ways to cut back on your consumption, and make the meat stretch further.
-For instance, with lots of delicious and filling sides, we were able to stretch these twelve small kebabs out to six meals for the two of us (one kebab per person, per meal).
-Just a few weeks ago, we probably would’ve demolished them in just two meals for the two of us (three kebabs per person).
-This time, I froze what I knew we wouldn’t eat right away (about 6 of them), and we enjoyed the rest over the course of a couple days.
+Another thing I’m recommitting myself to is making sure I don’t overdo it with the meat.
+I’ve always tried to cut back on the amount of meat I consume for environmental reasons.
+But now that freezer space is short, I’m realizing that I easily could’ve been doing more all along.
+It’s probably weird to bring up this point preceding a recipe that’s literally just 99% meat.
+But even when you’re cooking a meaty thing, there are some easy ways to make the meat stretch further.
+For instance, with lots of delicious sides, we stretched these twelve small grilled kebabs out to six meals for two people.
+Just a few weeks ago, we probably would’ve demolished them in just two meals for the two of us.
+I froze what I knew we wouldn’t eat right away, and we enjoyed the rest over a couple days.

 - Serve meat with really good pot of rice, especially something like riza sh’ariyeh, bulgur pilaf, or West African jollof rice.
 Or, if you’ve got nothing but time and onions, make a batch of mujadara, and watch your family ignore every single other thing on the table.
 I made a big pot last week, and stashed a few servings in the freezer for another time.

 - Bake your own samoon, like I did here.
 It’s a really fun activity, and you probably have the ingredients at home.
 If you don’t have whole wheat flour on hand, you can just replace it with more white flour instead.
-If you have kids and are looking for ways to keep them entertained, you can get them involved with shaping the dough, brushing it with water, and sprinkling it with sesame seeds.
+If you have kids and are looking for ways to keep them entertained, get them involved.
+They can shape the dough, brush it with water, and sprinkle it with sesame seeds.
 Store them in the freezer if you don’t plan to eat them all in the next 24 hours (never the refrigerator).

-- Make a big salad, with fresh lettuce (if you’ve got it) and mostly pantry and freezer ingredients as toppings (canned beets, bamboo shoots, beans, croutons, frozen corn/peas/carrots, anchovies, etc.).
+- Make a big salad with fresh lettuce and mostly pantry and freezer ingredients as toppings.
+Try canned beets, bamboo shoots, beans, croutons, frozen corn/peas/carrots, anchovies, or whatever else you’ve got oh hand.
 Use your favorite dressing recipe, and you can’t go wrong.
-Re. fresh lettuce: buy a bag of arugula or spring greens to use for the first few days, and heartier greens for the week to come.
+Buy a bag of arugula to use for the first few days, and heartier greens for later in the week.
 In my last post, I explained how to store kale so it lasts for a long time in the fridge.
 Cabbage is another good one to have, because it lasts for weeks.
 Make a simple slaw with mayo (or yogurt), lemon, olive oil, and whatever you’ve got.
 I like using a lot of capers and black pepper.

-- Make a bean salad, especially if you’re totally out of fresh ingredients, and need to make something other than rice or pasta.
+- Make a bean salad, especially if you’re totally out of fresh ingredients.
 Joe Yonan just came out with a wonderful new book all about beans, and it’s the perfect time to buy it.
-So many wonderful pantry ideas for now, and so many beautiful produce-forward things we can all make once this is behind us.
+It’s got so many wonderful pantry ideas for now, and so many beautiful produce-forward things we can all make once this is behind us.
 If you’re improvising a bean salad, you can simply use a little splash of red wine vinegar, a spoonful of dijon mustard (or a very small squirt of the yellow stuff), a generous glug of olive oil, a clove of garlic crushed through a press (or some garlic powder), and all the dried herbs you can find (basil, chives, dill, parsley, and black pepper all work great together).
 Or mayo, chipotle, lime juice, and fresh cilantro (if you’ve got extra!).

-Oh and, here are some tips on making your ingredients and leftovers last throughout the week:
+making your grilled kebabs ingredients and leftovers last

 - Buy extra cilantro and green onions, wash them really well, dry them really well, and store them as described in this post.
-They’ll last for at least a few days, if not the whole week (sometimes even longer, especially if you plan on cooking them).
+They’ll last for at least a few days, if not weeks.
 Use the extra in salads, guacamole, etc. Don’t forget that the stems are really tasty too!